kevineriksson/Project-1/README.md

 # **10. Apache Superset Integration**

-Apache Superset is used to create the BI dashboard for analyzing movie performance metrics.
+Apache Superset is used to create the BI dashboard for analyzing ratings metrics.

 ### **Accessing Superset**